Can’t find what you’re looking for please contact us.

 - Our Reporting Standards Groups (RSGs) are responsible for developing ABC Reporting Standards, which are the rules to which our data is prepared and reported.
 The groups represent the ‘buy and sell’ sides of the industry, and meet regularly to review and agree the standards for their sector.

 - Our Team operates from our headquarters in Berkhamsted.
-This includes our expert team of over 45 auditors, who deliver the auditing work across all areas of our business - from print, digital editions and websites to ad fraud, brand safety and viewability.
+This includes our expert team of auditors, who deliver the auditing work across all areas of our business - from print, digital editions and websites to ad fraud, brand safety and viewability.

 What‘s a JIC?